“My goal is to rid the world of insecurity.”

 You might set the goal to lose 30 lbs of body fat in the next 6 months.
 You diet, train hard, prioritize your recovery, and after the 6 months BOOM!
 You’ve lost the weight.

-However, as the next 6 months start to pass, you begin to overeat, skip workouts, and stay up late skimming social media instead of getting adequate rest.
+As the next 6 months start to pass, you begin to overeat, skip workouts, and stay up late skimming social media instead of getting adequate rest.

 Before you know it, you’ve gained all of the weight back and then some.
 You focused on changing an outcome (your body composition) instead of your identity (becoming a healthy person).